microsoftgraph/group-membership-management/README.md

 Azure Functions connect to SQL server via MSI (System Identity), once the database is created as part of the deployment we need to grant access to the functions to read and write to the database.

 For these functions:
-JobTrigger, SecurityGroup, AzureMainteanace, AzureMembershipProvider, AzureUserReader, GraphUpdater, JobScheduler, MembershipAggregator, NonProdService, Notifier, OwnershipReader, TeamsChannel
+JobTrigger, SecurityGroup, AzureMaintenance, AzureMembershipProvider*, AzureUserReader, GraphUpdater, JobScheduler, MembershipAggregator, NonProdService, Notifier, OwnershipReader, TeamsChannel

 Run this commands, in your SQL Server database where the jobs table was created: